 Midday meal scheme in India

-The Midday meal program has now become a huge success across the nation.
+The Mid day meal scheme program has now become a huge success across the nation.
 It brought significant change in the lives of millions of children by ensuring the availability of nutritional food for at least every working day.
 Improving the literacy level of children and socialization of various disadvantaged sections like Adivasis, Dalits and women are some of the major gains of this project.